 It’s clear technology, data and patient engagement are changing the face of clinical research.
 Spencer Health Solutions was at DIA 2019, roaming the exhibit floor and introducing people to spencer.
 The spencer® Smart Hub is a full circle solution for clinical researchers, administering medications, collecting ePRO data and providing a communication link to the study team.

-If you missed us at DIA 2019 click here to download our latest whitepaper co-authored by Chief Scientific Officer Alan Menius and Exploristics CEO, Adain Flynn.
+If you missed us at DIA 2019 you can download our latest whitepaper co-authored by Chief Scientific Officer Alan Menius and Exploristics CEO, Adain Flynn.
 “Better Adherence, Higher Engagement: Finding the Clinical Trials Sweet Spot” gives an inside look at how medication adherence through patient engagement can significantly impact clinical trial success.